benbalter/jekyll-titles-from-headings/README.md

 # Jekyll Title from Headings

-*A Jekyll plugin to pull page the title from first Markdown heading when none is specified.*
+*A Jekyll plugin to pull the page title from the first Markdown heading when none is specified.*

 [![Build Status](https://travis-ci.org/benbalter/jekyll-title-from-headings.svg?branch=master)](https://travis-ci.org/benbalter/jekyll-title-from-headings)